ceramicnetwork/docs/docs/authentication/wallets/3id-connect.md

 You can try the 3ID Connect flows by using [Self.ID](https://self.id).

 ### New account
-This is the first time the user is using this blockchain account with 3ID Connect, on *any* application.
-The user's blockchain account isn't already associated with a 3ID.
+This is the flow experienced by a user the first time they use a given blockchain account with 3ID Connect, on *any* application.

 1. User arrives at your site
 2. User connects with their blockchain wallet <insert image>